DanJacobCodes/Epicodus-FC/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

+### By Dan Jacob 6/16/17

+Epicodus JavaScript Project Week 4 || Angular 2 Extended

+## Description
+This project serves as practice with the Angular 2 Framework.
+This web application will allow users to manage a club.
+In this case, I chose to manage a fictional club called Epicodus FC.
+Users will be able to add members to the club, edit their details, remove members from the club, and filter members by experience.
+This application is connected to Firebase so all entries will be saved through the cloud database.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.